paula-aoy/visualization/02_activities/assignments/assignment_3.md

 - Using Python and one other data visualization software (Excel or free alternative, Tableau Public, any other tool you prefer), create two distinct visualizations from your dataset of choice.
 - For each visualization, describe and justify:

 [Dataset chosen]
 https://open.toronto.ca/dataset/library-branch-programs-and-events-feed/

+[Excel Visualization]

+What software did you use to create your data visualization?
+Microsoft Excel.

+Who is your intended audience?
+Toronto Public Library (TPL) decision-makers, for example: branch administrators, program coordinators, and policymakers.
+This visualization is intended to help them understand which branches have most events planned for the near future (May to September 2025).

+What aspects of design did you consider when making your visualization?
+How did you apply them?
+With what elements of your plots?
+Since Excel has more limited visualization capabilities, I tried to make the bars in the barplot look like book spines to match the theme.
+I also only focused on the top 10 branches to avoid cognitive overload.
+But eventually when speaking to TPL stakeholders we could adjust visualization to their needs, for example Top 10 in one region or specialized in a age group audience.

+How did you ensure that your data visualizations are reproducible?
+If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
+Using standard Excel package and straigthforward calculation of events per branch.

+How did you ensure that your data visualization is accessible?
+I took into consideration the choice of high-contrast colors, labels were placed horizontally, sufficiently large font sizes (minimum 14 point) and ample space between components to ensure good readability.
+A supporting data table provides numerical values as an alternative data format.
+Title and subtitles used plain language.

+Who are the individuals and communities who might be impacted by your visualization?
+Other than TPl stakeholders who need to make informed decisions, hopefully local communities can identify branches with most events offered and potentially journalists to use as a data source.

+How did you choose which features of your chosen dataset to include or exclude from your visualization?
+I deliberately limited the visualization to the top 10 branches for clarity, avoiding cognitive overload.
+I also excluded more granular details like event types, target demographics to maintain simplicity.

+What ‘underwater labour’ contributed to your final data visualization product?

 [Python Visualization]
     > What software did you use to create your data visualization?